VtheRtech/Trade-Union-Analysis/README.md

 # Trade-Union-Analysis
 This project explores unions and their relationship to each other and the nation-states that govern them.
 So far there will be 4 analyses: a linear regression analysis exploring the relationship between union density and collective bargaining agreement coverage.
 A time series analysis of the trade union database on both the state of unions globally and in the United States.
-A comparative analysis between the United States compared to the rest of the world.
+A comparative analysis between the United States compared the rest of the world.
 Lastly, a descriptive analysis consisting of frequency tables will be utilized to analyze the whole trade union database.

 ## Method
 This analysis will be conducted using the following programs: R programming and Tableau.

-https://www.bls.gov/news.release/union2.nr0.htm
+## references
+below are some sources used when researching the current state of trade unions, and the effect they have within the nation-states they operate within. https://www.bls.gov/news.release/union2.nr0.htm

 https://www.epi.org/publication/unions-and-well-being/